SwayerPT/Steam-Boost-Hour-Bot/README.md

 Use **node idlebot.js** to start your bot

+## Trade System

+Coming Soon

-That's it! your Bot is Making Hours... ;D
+That's it! your Bot is idling... ;D

 Note: There is a game idle limit to Boost your account.
 Max **30** Games.